xavidop/blog/genkit/_posts/2026-05-13-vercel-ai-sdk-vs-genkit-middleware.md

 });
 ```

-**Genkit v2** is more direct: middleware is invoked as a factory, so you pass config when you instantiate it for that call:
+**Genkit** is more direct: middleware is invoked as a factory, so you pass config when you instantiate it for that call:

 ```typescript
 use: [loggerMiddleware({ verbose: true, requestId: 'abc-123' })],